quantavil/obsidian/Bash Commands.md

 # sed
 # A stream editor.
 Used to perform basic text transformations

-# Preview a file edit, via substitution.
+# s` (substitute): This command is used to substitute one string with another string in a line.
 sed 's/unix/linux/' FILE

 # Replacing the nth occurrence of a pattern in a line